RaptorMai/OYes2017/README.md

 swift-demo is currently the main project

 Existing bugs:
 1. Crop function doesn't work properly on screen shot images.
+Fixed!!!
 2. Search for "TODO:" in the project